adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

 WARNING: gMock does not guarantee when or how many times a matcher will be invoked.
-Therefore, all matchers must be *purely functional*: they cannot have any side effects, and the match result must not depend on anything other than the matcher's parameters and the value being matched.
+Therefore, all matchers must be *purely functional*: they cannot have any side effects, and the match result must not depend on anything OTHER than the matcher's parameters and the value being matched.

 This requirement must be satisfied no matter how a matcher is defined (e.g., if